-[4] The Agency issued Notice of Violation 4971-17-0176, dated February 7, 2017, to Mrs. Rabena for "import[ing] an animal by-product, to wit: pork sausages., without meeting the prescribed requirements", an action that is contrary to section 40 of the Health of Animals Regulations (HA Regulations).
-The alleged violation is classified as a "serious violation" under section 4 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations (AMP Regulations), for which the mandated sanction is a warning or an \$800 penalty.

-[5] On February 7, 2017, the Agency served Mrs. Rabena in person with the Notice of Violation with an \$800 penalty.

-[6] In a letter sent by registered mail on February 13, 2017 (Request for Review), Mrs. Rabena requested that the Tribunal review the facts of the Notice of Violation in accordance with the Agriculture and Agri-Food Administrative Monetary Penalties Act (AMP Act).

-[7] By letter dated February 16, 2017, the Tribunal requested Mrs. Rabena provide, on or before March 3, 2017, all necessary information as required by the Rules of the Review Tribunal (Canada Agricultural Review Tribunal) (Tribunal Rules), to assist the Tribunal in making its determination on admissibility.
-A copy of the Tribunal Rules was attached to that letter.

-[8] On March 1, 2017, Mrs. Rabena provided, via email, an additional paragraph of reasons why the Tribunal should review her violation.
+- [4] The Agency issued Notice of Violation 4971-17-0183, dated February 10, 2017, to Ms. Do for "import[ing] an animal by-product, to wit: dried beef., without meeting the prescribed requirements", an action that is contrary to section 40 of the Health of Animals Regulations (HA Regulations).
+The alleged violation is classified as a "serious violation" under section 4 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations (AMP Regulations), for which the mandated sanction is a warning or an \$800 penalty. - [5] On February 10, 2017, the Agency served Ms. Do in person with the Notice of Violation with an \$800 penalty. - [6] In an email sent February 15, 2017 (Request for Review), Ms. Do requested that the Tribunal review the facts of the Notice of Violation in accordance with the Agriculture and Agri-Food Administrative Monetary Penalties Act (AMP Act). - [7] By letter dated February 17, 2017, the Tribunal requested Ms. Do provide, on or before March 6, 2017, all necessary information as required by the Rules of the Review Tribunal (Canada Agricultural Review Tribunal) (Tribunal Rules), to assist the Tribunal in making its determination on admissibility.
+A copy of the Tribunal Rules was attached to that letter. - [8] On February 25, 2017, Ms. Do provided, via email, an additional reason why the Tribunal should review her violation.

-[9] On March 10, 2017, the Tribunal requested a second time that Mrs. Rabena provide, this time on or before March 27, 2017, further details of the February 7, 2017 incident, that gave rise to the issuance of the Notice of Violation in question to fulfill the requirements of subsection 31(d) of the Tribunal Rules.
-The Tribunal informed Mrs. Rabena that if she did not provide such information, her Request for Review risked being found inadmissible, resulting in an order from the Tribunal dismissing it.
+- [9] On March 10, 2017, the Tribunal requested a second time that Ms. Do provide, this time on or before March 27, 2017, further details of the February 10, 2017 incident, that gave rise to the issuance of the Notice of Violation in question to fulfill the requirements of subsection 31(d) of the Tribunal Rules.
+The Tribunal informed Ms. Do that if she did not provide such information, her Request for Review risked being found inadmissible resulting in an order from the Tribunal dismissing it. - [10] No further written documentation has been received by the Tribunal from Ms. Do.
+Nor did Ms. Do ever file her Request for Review by registered mail, as it required by the AMP Regulations and the Tribunal Rules.